-Dialogic OD is the next step in the evolution of organizational change theory, from thinking of organizations as organisms that adapt to their environments, to organizations as networks of meaning-making, always in a process of becoming.
+Dialogic OD is the next step in the evolution of organizational change theory, from thinking of organizations as organisms that adapt to their environments, to organizations as complex networks of meaning-making, always in a process of becoming.

 We do this by publishing the BMI series of books in Dialogic OD, providing links to online resources for people interested in Dialogic OD, and creating partnerships to advance research and education in Dialogic OD.